BILL ANALYSIS

 Summary

 The Disaster Related Extension of Deadlines Act extends tax filing and payment deadlines for individuals and businesses in federally declared disaster areas.
-This provides temporary relief to affected taxpayers and does not directly appropriate new funds or create new revenue streams for companies.
+This provides temporary administrative relief to affected taxpayers and does not create new revenue streams or directly impact corporate earnings.